 Birches has a uniform which all children should wear.
 Hair must be tied up at all times in red, white or grey bobbles.
-No large accessories
+No large accessories.
+Children should not have extreme haircuts, tram lines or shaved patterns.

 We suggest a combination of red, grey and white: